Custom encryption picoCTF 2024 Solution

 1. Step 1Rebuild the shared key

-custom_encryption.py prints the values of a and b during test().
+custom_encryption.py prints a and b during test() (look for the print('a:', a) and print('b:', b) calls).
 Plug them into generator(g, x, p) to recover the same shared key that encrypt() used.

 Learn more

-Diffie-Hellman key exchange is a foundational cryptographic protocol that allows two parties to establish a shared secret over an insecure channel.
-The generator(g, x, p) function computes g^x mod p - modular exponentiation.
-When two parties compute g^a mod p and g^b mod p and exchange results, each can raise the received value to their own private exponent to arrive at the same shared secret g^(ab) mod p.
+Diffie-Hellman key exchange lets two parties agree on a shared secret over an insecure channel.
+The generator(g, x, p) function computes g^x mod p.
+When two parties compute g^a mod p and g^b mod p and swap results, each raises the received value to their own private exponent and lands on the same shared secret g^(ab) mod p.

-In this challenge, the parameters a, b, g, and p are all printed or provided, so the "key exchange" is trivially reversible.
-In real Diffie-Hellman security, the values of a and b are kept secret - only g^a mod p and g^b mod p are shared publicly.
-The security rests on the discrete logarithm problem: given g, p, and g^x mod p, finding x is computationally infeasible for large enough parameters.
+In this challenge a, b, g, and p are all printed by the script (search for print('a:', a) and the matching b line), so the "key exchange" is trivially reversible.
+Real DH keeps a and b private; only g^a mod p and g^b mod p ever go on the wire.
+Its security rests on the discrete logarithm problem.

-Modern Diffie-Hellman is used in TLS handshakes, Signal protocol, and WireGuard VPN.
-The elliptic curve variant (ECDH) provides equivalent security with much smaller key sizes and is preferred in modern systems.
+Modern DH shows up in TLS handshakes, the Signal protocol, and WireGuard.
+The elliptic-curve variant (ECDH) gives equivalent security with much smaller keys and is the default in modern systems.

 2. Step 2Invert encrypt()

-Write a decrypt() that divides each cipher entry by key * 311.
+Write a decrypt() that integer-divides each cipher entry by key * 311 with //.
 This yields the "semi_cipher" string prior to the dynamic XOR stage.

 Learn more